How to Know What Customers Are Looking For: From Insights to Action

 Have you ever looked at another human being and wondered, “What is going on inside their head?”
 The idea of reading someone’s mind is certainly an alluring one; from science fiction to TV psychics, telepathy can seem like a far-fetched concept that we can only dream of.
 But what if it was possible?
 What if it wasn’t a matter of magic, but a sort of science?

 Thanks to advanced analytic tools, comprehensive research practices, and maybe just a pinch of instinct and luck, knowing what customers want is no dream or fable.
 Let’s take a look at four approaches for getting inside the heads of your customers and how that knowledge can help to engage on a deeper level.

 Market and Customer Research

-One of the most valuable practices in getting identifying customer needs comes from the hours, weeks, and even years of relevant market and consumer research.
+One of the most valuable practices in identifying customer needs comes from the hours, weeks, and even years of relevant market and consumer research.
 For many companies, especially those just starting out, this process begins with understanding how your brand fits into the marketplace.
 You’re not looking for a chance to practice your investment pitch deck; market research should truly shine light on the people you wanted to help in the first place: customers.
 This can be done in a variety of ways, but one popular approach we’ve discussed before is with a competitor analysis.
 You can find more on this topic here.

-When it comes time to work on the customer side of the research, don’t settle for “Less is more.”
+While working on the customer side of the research, don’t settle for “Less is more.”
 When it comes to truly knowing what makes your customers tick, the fact is that “More is more.”
 It’s not enough to simply have understanding of the average age group, income level, or geographical needs of their home.
 You need to work on establishing their back stories.
 After reviewing research answers, try to ask yourself difficult questions like:

 - What would an upset customer absolutely hate about our customer service?

-- How do they differentiate between something of value, and a price that is simply too high?
+- How do they differentiate between something of value and a price that is simply too high?